The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 Some of the most expensive states to live in probably come as no surprise.
 For example, Hawaii tops the list due to the islands' high costs for items ranging from fuel and electricity to real estate and food.
 And because many people want to know where to find the lowest cost of living in California, it probably isn't a shock to learn that the state comes in at number three on the list.

-In fact, the highest-cost-of-living states and regions all pay median wages that are higher than the national median, which was $18.58 per hour in 2018.
+In fact, the highest-cost-of-living states and regions all pay median wages that are higher than the national median, which was $18.58 per hour in 2018, according to the Occupational Employment Statistics program.
 The District of Columbia tops the list with a median wage that is 85 percent higher than what is found nationally.
 So a high-paying job, combined with conservative spending, could mean that a high-cost-of-living state would still be affordable for you.
-Review the cost of living for the first quarter of 2019 among the states below and check out how much higher their median wages are than the national median, as of 2018.29
+Review the cost of living for the first quarter of 2019 among the states below and check out how much higher their median wages are than the national median, as of 2018.

 - Hawaii—92.9 percent higher cost of living / 9.9 percent higher median wage